wercker-labs/wercker-blog/source/posts/2013-09-27-Gettingstarted-with-android-part-3.md

 > Robolectric is a unit test framework that de-fangs the Android SDK so you can
 > test-drive the development of your Android app.

-It allows us to test android apps without using the android emulator, saving valuable time.
+It allows us to test android apps without using the Android emulator, saving valuable time.

 ### Prerequisites